Skip to Content

 Most visitors come to Ephesus from their cruise stop in Kusadasi.
 While many cruisers will book directly from their cruise ship, they can save a lot of money by booking a group or private tour of Ephesus.

-Cruise tours often only see Ephesus itself, while smaller tours offer the chance to see more of the attractions surrounding Selcuk, such as the Cave of the Seven Sleepers, the House of Virgin Mary, and the Ephesus Archaeological Museum.
+Cruise tours often only see Ephesus itself, while smaller tours offer the chance to see more of the attractions surrounding Selcuk, such as the Cave of the Seven Sleepers, the House of the Virgin Mary, and the Ephesus Archaeological Museum.
 This Ephesus tour from Kusadasi is a great place to start.

 Some multi-day tours from places like Istanbul and Fethiye will combine Ephesus tours with other stops such as Pamukkale, Turkiye where you’ll find the stunning terraces of the Cotton Castle.